JeroenVanB/LAMAS/docs/index.md

 ### Formalization

 Every time a player plays a card, he makes an announcement.
 By using Public Announcement Logic, we can reduce the amount of possible states in the Kripke models.
+By using Public Announcement Logic, we can increase the common knowldege in the game.
+Additionally, using the common knowledge, players can make inferences themselves to chose the best card to play.

 To formalize the model we use the following notation: _x_S_r_, where _x_ ∈ \{N, E, S, W\} which are the players, _S_ ∈ \{C, SP, H, D\} and _r_ ∈ \{A, K, Q, J, 10\}.
 This indicates that player _x_ has (and plays) a card with suit _S_ and rank _r_.